rhomobile/rhomobile-docs/eb/en/edge/guide/apioverview.md

 * EnterpriseBrowser - JavaScript API files for Enterprise Browser
 	* ebapi-modules.js - includes all `EB.module` APIs.
 	* individual modules JS files - optionally can include just the modules you need.
 See the [optimization guide](../guide/optimization) for more information.
-* BackwardsCompatibility - used for supporting PocketBrowser and RhoElements applications
+* BackwardsCompatibility - used for supporting PocketBrowser and RhoElements 2.x applications
-	* elements.js - used for supporting RhoElements and PocketBrowser applications.
-See the [RhoElements & Pocketbrpwser Migration guide](../guide/elements)
+	* elements.js - used for supporting RhoElements 2.x and PocketBrowser applications.
+See the [RhoElements & PocketBrowser Migration guide](../guide/elements)
 	* rhoapi-modules.js - used for supporting RhoMobile applications.
 See the [RhoMobile Migration guide](../guide/rhomobile)

 ### Using JS APIs From Your Web App